-BTR shall be located within a 10 minute walking time from high frequency public transport routes.
-BTR will be considered as a component part of achieving an appropriate mix of housing, however, a proliferation of Build to Rent in any one area shall be avoided.
+Build-to-rent (BTR) accommodation will be facilitated at appropriate locations across the County in accordance with land use zoning objectives.
+Shared Accommodation shall only be provided in accordance with land use zoning objectives, in either areas zoned objective MTC (Major Town Centre) or DC (District Centre).
+Both BTR and Shared Accommodation shall be located within a 10 minute walking time from high frequency public transport routes.
+BTR and Shared Accommodation will be considered as a component part of achieving an appropriate mix of housing, however, a proliferation of either housing tenure in any one area shall be avoided.